On the discrete Painlev\'e equivalence problem, non-conjugate translations and nodal curves: The identification procedure

 \begin{theorem}[\cite{SAKAI2001}, Th.
 26.]
 Let $X$ be a Sakai surface, of surface type $\mathcal{R}\neq A_6^{(1)}$, $A_7^{(1)}$, $A_7^{(1)'}$, $A_8^{(1)}$, $D_7^{(1)}$, $D_8^{(1)}$, and corresponding symmetry type $\mathcal{R}^{\perp}$.
 Then the group of Cremona isometries of $X$ is the setwise stabiliser

 \end{theorem}

 \begin{remark} Note that projective reduction conditions and parameter constraints corresponding to nodal curves are not mutually exclusive.
 For example, there is an elliptic discrete Painlev\'e equation constructed from the Q4 equation in the Adler-Bobenko-Suris list \cite{ABSlist} (also known as Adler's discrete Krichever-Novikov equation \cite{adlerdiscreteKN}) by reduction \cite{joshietal} and deautonomisation \cite{RCG}, whose symmetry group $W(F_4^{(1)})$ was established in \cite{AHJN}.
 The associated surface is non-generic, with parameter constraints that correspond to four nodal curves appearing and that also ensure the evolution of root variables of the non-translational symmetry corresponding to the elliptic discrete Painlev\'e equation in question is translational.
 Another example of the combination of nodal curves and projective reduction conditions in a single example is that of the $\dpain{XXXIV}$ equation \cite{cresswelljoshi} (equivalent to a special case of that known as $\dpain{II}$).
-This is associated with a half-translation on a $D_5^{(1)}$ surface with a nodal curve and a projective reduction condition, see \cite{dP2symmetry}. \end{remark}
+This is associated with a half-translation on a $D_5^{(1)}$ surface with a nodal curve and a projective reduction condition, see \cite{dP2symmetry}. \end{remark} \begin{remark} In the introduction, included among the data required to specify a discrete Painlev\'e equation up to equivalence via birational changes of variables was the conjugacy class $[w]$ of the element generating the equation.
+In the generic case, this refers to conjugacy within the symmetry group determined by the type $\mathcal{R}^{\perp}$, which in the examples considered in this paper is $\widehat{W}(A_3^{(1)})$.
+In the non-generic case, the notion of conjugacy must take into consideration parameter constraints.
+For constraints corresponding to nodal curves as relevant to this paper, this is along the following lines.
+Suppose that $\mathcal{X}\to \mathcal{A}$ and $\mathcal{X}'\to\mathcal{A}'$ are two families of Sakai surfaces of the same surface type $\mathcal{R}$.
+Denote their common generic symmetry group by $\widehat{W}(\mathcal{R}^{\perp})$, and suppose that the families have constrained root variables corresponding to $\Delta^{\operatorname{nod}}\subset \Pic(\mathcal{X})$ and $\Delta^{\operatorname{nod}}{'}\subset \Pic(\mathcal{X}')$ respectively, but are otherwise generic.
+Discrete Painlev\'e equations associated to elements $w,w'\in \widehat{W}(\mathcal{R}^{\perp})$ will be related by a birational change of variables if there exists $g\in \widehat{W}(\mathcal{R}^{\perp})$ such that $w' =g w g^{-1}$ and $\Delta^{\operatorname{nod}}{'}=g(\Delta^{\operatorname{nod}})$.
+This will also enforce that $g$ be compatible with the parameter constraints corresponding to $\Delta^{\operatorname{nod}}{'}$ and $\Delta^{\operatorname{nod}}$.